 American, 1951 - Present

-Willy Heeks was born in 1951.
-Now based in Rhode Island, has been creating luminous abstract paintings for over thirty years.
-In recent paintings, he further explores complex spatial relationships through the use of pattern, organic line, and sensuous fields of color.
+Based in Rhode Island, Heeks has been creating luminous abstract paintings for over thirty years.
+In recent paintings, he further explores complex spatial relationships through the use of patterns, organic lines, and sensuous fields of color.
 In oil and acrylic on canvas, Willy Heeks makes sophisticated, intuitive paintings.
-He builds the surface with lush paint of vibrant colors in bold brush strokes over atmospheric passages.
+He builds the surface with lush paint of vibrant colors in bold brushstrokes over atmospheric passages.